Spend Less Time on the Market With an Open House and Expert Home Staging

-Prior to placing your residence on the market, consider a surefire way to sell your house: careful home staging.
-Some positive aspects of home staging include less time on the market and better offers.
-And you should certainly consider professional home staging if you need a quick home sale.
+Prior to listing your house for sale, consider a proven way to sell your house: well-planned home staging.
+Some positive aspects of home staging include less time on the market and higher selling prices.
+And you should certainly decide on professional home staging if you need a fast home sale.

-Does your home seem to say, "This is Your Next House" to a buyer?
-Examining your home from a buyer's view, we'll suggest fixes that improve sales appeal.
-We'll help you get rid of anything that gives the look of clutter.
+I'll tell you get rid of things that give the illusion of clutter.
 Counter tops should be neatly arranged.
-Arts and crafts, sentimental items, family photos, and play time drawings should get moved out of sight.
-You need to give mass appeal to the home so buyers can see it as their new home.
+Arts and crafts, souvenirs, family photos, and refrigerator drawings should get moved out of sight.
+You need to "de-personalize" the home so buyers can envision it as their new home.

-We know instantly what a room's best characteristics are and how to highlight them.
-Enhancements that directly impact your sale price include easy-to-fix items like pieces of furniture that should get removed, rooms that need new paint, carpet that needs steaming, fixtures that need polishing, and windows that need cleaning.
+I know exactly what a room's best characteristics are and how to highlight them.
+Enhancements that directly affect your bottom line include fixable like furniture pieces that should be removed, rooms that need neutral paint, carpet that needs changing, fixtures that need polishing, and windows that need cleaning.

-We'll make sure your home is neutral and that it's comfortable, avoiding "loud" or "can't-work-with" shades on the walls and furniture.
-And if the house is empty, you can consider temporary furnishings.
-You want your house to look inviting as opposed to vacated.
+I'll make sure your home is neutral and that it's welcoming, steering clear of "offensive" or "can't-work-with" colors on the walls and furniture.
+And if you've already moved out, you can think about temporary furnishings.
+You want your house to look lived in as opposed to bare and uninhabited.